nflu/MNIST/README.md

 # How to View Results
 I saved the training data and best weights and biases I found so far in a dictionary called ```training_data``` and using pickle, saved it in the file ```training_data.pickle``` .
 The current code on notebook demonstrates how to load the weights and biases and examine the training data.

+# Thinking in Terms of Optimization
+In all the things I read about machine learning I never once saw this approach and since I had taken convex optimization just before doing this, I found this view very elucidating.

+We would like to minimize the number of data points our model incorrectly classifies on all the data it will see when in production.
+We don't have access to all the data our model will ever see in production, so instead we use a training data set that we hope is representative of what our model will be used on.

+The problem now is that our objective function is non-differentiable since it is the number of data points the model misclassifies.
+So we use a differentiable cost function that approximates the number of missclassified points.
+That's why people try different cost functions because the cost function is itself a hyper-parameter that must be tuned to get the best accuracy on the dataset.

+Then we just use gradient-based optimization techniques to minimize that objective and our decision variables are the weights and biases of the model which determine its shape.
+Backprop is simply a way to calculate the gradient of the cost function with respect to the weights and biases.